 When you have a few small things under your belt, you can tackle a more complex subject like a new service launch, conference talk application, crafting an auto-responder sequence, starting a weekly video show, and planning your editorial calendar for the next quarter.

 After this, you might start considering things that are even more demanding, like organizing your own live event, or launching a crowdfunding campaign for your first physical product.
-Jumping straight into crowdfunding without even knowing how email marketing works won’t end well.
+Jumping straight into crowdfunding without even knowing how email marketing works wouldn’t end well.

 Every small step will give you more confidence, and you’ll grow more capacity for bigger things.